mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 The behavior for each option is as follows:

 1. *Normal focusing* - All the selected banks and spectra present in the input runs are considered.
-The output focused workspace will take suffixes such as *_bank_1, _bank_2*, and so on
+The output focused workspace will be named with suffixes such as *_bank_1, _bank_2*, and so on

 2. *Cropped Focusing* - All the banks are considered in principle but only a list of spectra provided manually are processed.
-The output focused workspace will take the *_cropped* suffix.
+The output focused workspace will be named with the suffix *_cropped*.

 3. *Texture Focusing* - The banks are selected by a user-defined list of banks and corresponding spectrum numbers provided in a file.
-The output workspace will take suffixes such as *_texture_bank_1, _texture_bank_2*, and so on.
+The output workspaces will be named with suffixes such as *_texture_bank_1, _texture_bank_2*, and so on.
 These suffixes are determined by the bank IDs given in the detector grouping file.